pingsutw/Extractfeature/README.md

 # Extractfeature

-This is for autoLab Opencv with C++ for calculate the Center point of Laser
+This is for autoLab
+Opencv with C++ for calculate the Center point of Laser to **imrpove** manufacturing

+## How to use
+* Install Microsoft visual studio
+* Import this project

+1. Dectet point of laser on the metal
+2. real time analyze
+3. reduce flaw of of manufacture product